-Whether you’re going for a weekend break in the UK or backpacking across Asia, you’ll want a travel backpack that’s durable, easy to pack and built to last.
+Whether you’re going for a weekend break in the UK or backpacking across Asia, you’ll want the best travel backpack.
+One that’s durable, easy to pack and built to last.

 The Shortlist: Best travel backpacks